Malcolm Smith's Family History Archive

 Edith Lilian Swinnerton was born at 54 Whittier Street in Liverpool on 31 October 1906, though her

 birth certificate gives the date as 1 November 1909.
 The story is that there was some confusion about the date as many of the family were present at the birth and there was much celebration, so much so that when the registration was made six weeks later, a concensus of opinion was taken and agreed that the birth had been on 1 November.
+By 1908, the Swinnerton family were living at 101 Ponsonby Street which was a small terraced house, so the increasing family had little space.

 Once Marc had settled in London, Edie went down to join him at 34 Harlesden Gardens.
 Marc's brother Frank lodged with them whilst he was out of work but having found a job moved into a ground floor flat.
 The landlord of the flat was not keen to have a baby in the building and only accepted if Mike was kept quiet.
 Edie used to walk out a lot to keep Mike out of the house and would meet Marc from work at 9pm.
-She also used to feed Mike whenever he cried in the flat to the point that when she took him to the doctor he told her that the baby had indegestion.
+She also used to feed Mike whenever he cried in the flat to the point that when she took him to the doctor he told her that the baby had indigestion.
 The flat overlooked a convent next door and Edie said that she drew comfort from the serenity of the nuns in their garden.

 They did not remain long in Harlesden as Marc was offered a job in Felixstowe in 1936.
 They had just found a house in Harrow that they liked but they forewent that and travelled to Felixstowe to look for a house there.
 They found a house at 27 Looe Road on Christmas Day and when Edie looked through the window and saw a lovely brick fireplace, that was enough for her to make up her mind.